Have more questions?

 Are there camping and/or hotel accommodations?

 There is no RV or camper parking available at Chateau Ste.
 Michelle.
-For information on hotels, restaurants or other attractions in the area, please contact the Woodinville Chamber of Commerce at 425-481-8300.
+For information on hotels, restaurants or other attractions in the area, please contact Visit Woodinville.

 Are winery tours available on concert days?
-What time do the Tasting Room and grounds close?
+What time do the Visitor Center and grounds close?

-May I taste my current wine club selections in the club room on a concert day?
+May I taste my current wine club selections in the club loft on a concert day?

-The Vintage Reserve Club room will close early on concert days.
+The Vintage Reserve Club loft will close early on concert days.
 Please call 800-866-6276 for exact times.